 You get a sleep kit with eyemask and ear plugs, and the room also has a sink, towels, bedding, standard AC and USB power outlets.

-You are also able to access the lounge car, subject to space (priority is given to first class passengers, although it is rarely full), which has a range of seating options as well as a drinks and meal service.
+You are also able to access the lounge car, subject to space (priority is given to club class passengers), which has a range of seating options as well as a drinks and meal service.
 Breakfast is not included but is available for a fee.
 You can see an idea of available on board meals here.

 The Classic Sleeper Room grants access to the Club Car where dining and drinks are available.
 However, be aware that priority access to the Club Car is given to guests in Club Rooms or the Caledonian Double.